manoaswapshop/manoaswapshop.github.io/index.md

 * A search function for users to search for goods
 * A listing feature for users to add their goods to the listing page
 * Pre-designated meeting locations for student and faculty safety.

+# Page layout and design

+Upon arrival at the website, the user will see the following landing page.

+![.].(images/UHSwapShop_Landing_MockUp.png)